 2. Get Adventurous on a Canyon ATV Tour

-This Sedona Canyon ATV tour is the perfect match for adrenaline junkies who are keen to discover West Sedona’s mesmerizing beauty onboard an ATV.
+This Sedona Canyon ATV tour is the perfect activity for adrenaline junkies who are keen to discover West Sedona’s beauty onboard an ATV.

-The canyon features 100 miles of trails, so your guide will customize your chosen 30-miles trip depending on your interest and skill level.
+The canyon features 100 miles of trails, so your guide will customize your chosen 30-mile trip depending on your interest and skill level.

-This 3-hour-long tour will take you to admire the breathtaking vistas of Verde Valley and allow you to take in the stunning views of Sedona from the top of 800ft high Skeleton Bone Mountain.
+This 3-hour-long tour will take you to the vistas of Verde Valley and allow you to take in the views of Sedona from the top of 800ft high Skeleton Bone Mountain.

-You will get a chance to see an antelope running beside your ATV during the ride, and don’t be shocked when you get to witness various locations famous for being the main AZ destinations where over 40 movies were filmed!
+You may get a chance to see an antelope running alongside your ATV during the ride, and don’t be shocked when you get to witness various locations famous for being filming locations in Hollywood movies (there are about 40 of them filmed around here).

 3. Take a Scenic Rim Pink Jeep Tour

-Have you ever wanted to witness postcard-perfect scenery from 2,000ft up while aboard a pink Jeep Wrangler that looks like it’s straight out of a cartoon?
+Have you ever wanted to witness postcard-perfect scenery from 2,000 feet up while aboard a pink Jeep Wrangler that could have been pulled straight out of the Barbie movie?
+These Pink Jeep Tours can help make that happen!

-A comfortable and luxurious Jeep Wrangler will take you through an impressive rugged terrain to admire the magnificent vistas of Sedona’s lowland deserts and Ponderosa pine forests.
+A comfortable and luxurious Jeep Wrangler will take you through impressive terrain to see Sedona’s lowland deserts and Ponderosa pine forests.

-An on-board tour guide will help you pinpoint all the significant places and learn more about Sedona’s astonishing red rock formations.
+An onboard guide will help you pinpoint all the significant places and learn more about Sedona’s iconic red rock formations.

 4. Shop for Native American Crafts at the Kachina House